nolte/k8s-home-lab/README.md

 # Personal Cluster

-This project will be used to create different flavours/collections of services running on kubernetes.
+This project will be used to create different flavours/collections of services running on Kubernetes.

 K8S clusters will be configured for different use cases such as [SmartHome](./docs/service-sets/smart-home.md), [DevOps services](./docs/service-sets/devops.md) or private storage.